franz1981/Netty-VirtualThread-Scheduler/benchmarks/RESULTS.md

 which shows that for small write/read sizes the custom poller is faster than the existing one, because it saves the hand-off from the master poller InnocuousThread to the sub-poller running in the default scheduler thread.
 This is happening because with small read/write the additional signaling overhead is visible enough compared to the read/write costs.

-For bigger I/O (e.g. 128000), the way the custom scheduler wait its tasks (including unparking the blocked reader) e.g. parking or spin waiting determines how impactful is the signaling is.
+For bigger I/O (e.g. 128000), the way the custom scheduler wait its tasks (including unparking the blocked reader) e.g. parking or spin waiting determines how impactful the signaling is.

 In term of dynamic:
 1. `customPoller = false`: master poller unpark the sub-poller virtual thread in the default scheduler thread, which unpark the reader in the custom scheduler thread